National executive council

 I am both a freelance editor and writer and work as a communications and marketing specialist for an environmental consulting firm.
 I frequently edit works written by Indigenous authors and works written about Indigenous Peoples.
 I commonly edit (and occasionally write) in the areas of business communication, health, public health, biology, environmental issues and marketing pieces of all types.

 When (if) I have spare time, I can be found outside enjoying all that New Brunswick has to offer—beautiful beaches, waterfall hikes, cross-country skiing, snowshoeing, camping.
-There is always something to explore with my kids and dogs
+There is always something to explore with my kids and dogs.

 Błażej Szpakowicz